KevinStout/wisdom_first_draft/wisdom_of_the_east.md

 “Knowledge can only be got in one way, the way of experience; there is no other way to know.” - Swami Vivekananda ~

 “The voice of a poor man does not carry very far.”
 Laotian Proverb ~

+“Once you stop clinging and let things be, you’ll be free, even of birth and death.
+You’ll transform everything.” - Budhidharma ~